vennela0609/Object-Tracking-System-using-DeepSORT/README.md

 pip install -r requirements.txt

+yolov3 weights can be downloaded from https://pjreddie.com/media/files/yolov3.weights then save them to the weights folder.
+(Since the data is above 25MB).

 # Load the weights
 In order to load the weights and convert into a tensorflow model,